cognisant/Docs.DevelopmentProcess/docs/code-style/javascript.md

 ## Editor Config

-Each project will have the below [Editor Config](http://editorconfig.org/) file included in the root folder of the JavaScript web UI.
+Each project will have the below `.editorconfig` file included in the root folder of the JavaScript web UI.
 It is based on the file provided by AirBnB [here](https://github.com/airbnb/javascript/blob/master/.editorconfig).

 ```
 root = true